This delicious cranberry coffee cake is light and moist, studded with cranberries and topped with an almond streusel topping.

 Cranberry Almond Coffee Cake

-I garnished my cake with some fresh cranberries and a few sprigs of rosemary.
+• I garnished my cake with some fresh cranberries and a few sprigs of rosemary.
 I would suggest not leaving the rosemary in the cake if it will be sitting on the counter for a bit, as the flavour of the rosemary will transfer to the cake.

-You can change this one up a bit flavour wise by using orange zest and juice instead of the lemon.
+• You can change this one up a bit flavour wise by using orange zest and juice instead of the lemon.

 Change it up!
-You can use any nut for the topping, such as chopped walnuts, pecans or hazelnuts if you like.
-For a nut-free version, omit the nuts and use large flake rolled oats instead.
+You can use any nut for the topping, such as substituting chopped walnuts, pecans or hazelnuts if you like.
+For a nut-free version, omit the nuts altogether and use large flake rolled oats instead.

-festive cranberry almond coffee cake sliced
+cranberry coffee cake sliced on cake plate

 Get the Recipe: Cranberry Almond Coffee Cake

-4.91 stars from 30 ratings
+4.91 stars from 33 ratings

-Prep Time: 15 mins
+Prep Time: 15 minutes

-Cook Time: 45 mins
+Cook Time: 45 minutes

-Total Time: 1 hr
+Total Time: 1 hour

 Yield: 8 servings